A UMass Amherst student looks across the campus

 Residency Policy

-As part of the admissions process for undergraduate students an initial determination of the residency classification is performed by Undergraduate Admissions staff.
-As a state institution, the University of Massachusetts Amherst then sets tuition and fees for undergraduate students based on this residency classification as defined by the Massachusetts Department of Higher Education and the New England Board of Higher Education.
+As part of the admissions process for undergraduate students, an initial determination of residency classification is performed by the Undergraduate Admissions staff.
+As a state institution, the University of Massachusetts Amherst sets tuition and fees for undergraduate students based on this residency classification, as defined by the Massachusetts Department of Higher Education and the New England Board of Higher Education.

-In general, if an applicant is a U.S. citizen, a dependent student, and at least one parent or guardian has resided in Massachusetts for one year or longer immediately preceding starting classes at UMass Amherst, then they are eligible to be considered for in-state residency.
-(Vacation homes may not be used to qualify for Massachusetts residency.)
-Eligible non-citizens should see the International section below.
+Generally, if an applicant is a U.S. citizen or a dependent student, and at least one parent or guardian has resided in Massachusetts for one year or more immediately before the start of classes at UMass Amherst, they are eligible for consideration as an in-state resident.
+Please note that vacation homes do not qualify as proof of Massachusetts residency.

 Per Massachusetts Department of Higher Education (DHE), the following immigration statuses are never eligible for in-state tuition: B-1 and B-2 (business/tourist visitors); F-1 and F-2 (students and their dependents); J-1 and J-2 (exchange visitors and their dependents); M-1, M-2, and M-3 (vocational/language study); and P (athlete/entertainer).